Structured Job Training for People with Mental Illness

 Potential members of the A-Visions Vocational Training Program are evaluated through interviews with staff members.
 Physician approvals are also obtained before individuals are accepted into the program.

 Once accepted into the program, each member is assigned a mentor who offers guidance and facilitates training.
 Members receive specific on-the-job training in a volunteer capacity.

 Members may select or be assigned to work in Food and Nutritional Services, Environmental Services, or areas within the hospital where clerical support is needed.
-All members receive 60-, 90-, and 120-day evaluations, as well as support from the program lead for approximately one year.
+All members receive 60-, 90-, and 180-day evaluations, as well as support from the program coordinator for approximately one year.

 Vocational placement and volunteer opportunities

-After successfully completing 120 days of vocational training and successful completion of the program, members are considered for paid employment.
-The program lead coordinates placement within the hospital or with outside businesses.
+After successfully completing 180 days of the vocational training, members are considered for paid employment placement within the hospital or with outside businesses.
 Pending available funding, program staff members can assist individuals who are accepted for placement with shopping for and buying work attire.